 - Indoor Treatment at Government and Empanelled Hospitals.

-- Investigations at Government and Empanelled Diagnostic centers.
+- Investigations at Government and Empanelled Diagnostic Centers.

 - Reimbursement of expenses for treatment availed in Govt. /Private Hospitals under emergency.

-- Family Welfare, Maternity and Child Health Services.
+- Family Welfare, Maternity, and Child Health Services.

 Plastic identity card:

-- The Committee has been informed that plastic identity cards are being issued as part of computerization process to all the CGHS beneficiaries so that they can avail the medical facilities in any city should they happen to be in that city either on official work or on leave.
-With the introduction of plastic cards, beneficiaries can get medicines from any wellness Centre across the country without the need of carrying temporary attachment from their respective offices.
+- The Committee has been informed that plastic identity cards are being issued as part of the computerization process to all the CGHS beneficiaries so that they can avail the medical facilities in any city should they happen to be in that city either on official work or on leave.
+With the introduction of plastic cards, beneficiaries can get medicines from any wellness Centre across the country without the need of carrying temporary attachments from their respective offices.

 Empanelment of Hospitals for Central Government Health Scheme (CGHS)

-• The Committee was also informed that for empanelment of hospitals, laboratories and imaging Centres under CGHS, they have to be accreditated by NABH, NABL, and AERB respectively to ensure good quality health care services including medical and diagnostics services to CGHS beneficiaries.
+• The Committee was also informed that for empanelment of hospitals, laboratories, and imaging Centres under CGHS, they have to be accreditated by NABH, NABL, and AERB respectively to ensure good quality health care services including medical and diagnostics services to CGHS beneficiaries.